- How can therapy help? Are there risks?

 What are your rates and cancellation policy?

 Fees are charged at the beginning of each session.
 My policy is to ensure that fees do not create a barrier to service.
 If fees are of concern, please feel free to speak to me.
+I require 24 hours notice to cancel a session without charge.

 Is therapy confidential?